gabrielsoltz/ess-gitlab/README.md

 This tool can run in 2 different modes (`--mode`):

 - Inventory: It will fetch all the information for a specific scope (`check` + `id`).
-- Baseline: It will fetch all the information for a specific scope (`check` + `id`) and compare with the baseline definition for that scope for generating a miss-configuration report
+- Baseline: It will fetch all the information for a specific scope (`check` + `id`) and compare with the baseline definition for that scope for generating a mis-configuration report

 ### ID: Project ID / Group ID / All Projects